f80dev/metaplex/ARCHITECTURE.md

     pub vault: Pubkey,
     /// This particular token's mint
     pub token_mint: Pubkey,
-    /// Account that stores the tokens under management pub store: Pubkey,
+    /// Account that stores the assets under management pub store: Pubkey,
     /// the order in the array of registries pub order: u8,